FREE Shipping on orders over $899

 Learn to regulate your emotions and take care of your mental health:

-Emotional stress, intense anger, and extreme anxiety are emotions that increase the chance of having a heart attack.
-Lack of emotional control can be a precipitating factor for the onset of heart disease.
-The Psychotherapy, support groups and having someone to listen to you are determining tools in emotional regulation.
+Emotional stress, intense anger, and extreme anxiety are emotions that increase the likelihood of suffering a heart attack.
+Emotional imbalance can be a precipitating factor in the development of heart disease.
+Psychotherapy, support groups, and having someone to listen to you are key tools in emotional regulation.

 Keep other diseases under control:

-Diseases like obesity, the hypertension, the Diabetes, metabolic syndrome, addictions, among others, can increase the risk of suffering a heart attack.
-For this reason, it is crucial that you follow all of your doctor's medical suggestions and seek care if you have not yet started appropriate treatment.
+Diseases such as obesity, the hypertension, the Diabetes, metabolic syndrome, addictions, among others, can increase the risk of a heart attack.
+For this reason, it's crucial that you follow all of your doctor's medical recommendations and seek medical attention if you haven't yet started appropriate treatment.

 Acquire new healthy habits:

 Reduce alcohol intake, do not smoke, maintain a healthy diet and engage in safe physical activity regularly.
-All of these factors help maintain an optimal overall state of health and avoid the risk of heart attack.
+All of these factors help maintain optimal overall health and avoid the risk of heart attacks.

 Regularly attend medical consultations:

-The best way to prevent acute or chronic diseases is to obtain a timely diagnosis.
-Requesting regular medical appointments with the doctors of your choice is essential to keep the appearance of any symptoms and/or a heart attack under control.
+The best way to prevent acute or chronic illnesses is to obtain a timely diagnosis.
+Making regular appointments with the doctors of your choice is essential to keep the onset of any symptoms and/or a heart attack under control.

-“The most appropriate thing to prevent a heart attack is to know the family history of heart disease, cardiovascular death in men under 45 years of age and in women under 65.
-Perform physical activity daily, do not drink soft drinks or drugs, do not smoke or consume alcohol, carry a diet rich in vegetables, fruits, legumes, fish, do not consume processed foods.
-Fight stress, socialize and avoid loneliness.
-PREVENT FROM CHILDHOOD.”
+"The best way to prevent a heart attack is to know your family history of heart disease, and cardiovascular death in men under 45 and women under 65.
+Exercise daily, avoid carbonated beverages and drugs, avoid smoking and alcohol, eat a diet rich in vegetables, fruits, legumes, and fish, and avoid processed foods.
+Combat stress, socialize, and avoid loneliness.
+PREVENTION FROM CHILDHOOD."
 Dr. Ramón Jiménez Sibira - Cardiologist

 PRONAPRESA